Lysagxra/MangaWorldDownloader/README.md

 ```

 This will create PDF files for each chapter and save them in the specified output directory.
 The generated PDFs maintain the original quality of the downloaded images and are optimized for readability.

+## Logging

+The application logs any issues encountered during the download process in a file named `session.log`.
+Check this file for any URLs that may have been blocked or had errors.